 there’s two locked gates here so our gate with lock than that gate that you lock there’s three as there’s another gate at the front so I felt very safe very secure and then yeah it’s just really energised me brought me out of a really bad space I think so yeah it was amazing – Bombadil

-Having several “locked gates” which acted as physical barriers to the dangers of the world outside the allotments gave Bombadil a sense of safety.
+Having several “locked gates”, similar to the one depicted in figure 5, which acted as physical barriers to the dangers of the world outside the allotments gave Bombadil a sense of safety.
 The gates were also interpreted as a physical metaphor for separating himself from the problems in his life as once he was on his allotment, where no unauthorised people were allowed, he felt protected.
 This feeling “energised” him, offering him a space to rest and become rejuvenated as well as being able to forget the problems in his life.
 He reports that he was brought “out of a really bad space” through this rejuvenation, something which the word “amazing” suggests was a rare experience for him.
 For Vic, a similar sense of peace was experienced through having a private retreat:

 the relaxation of being able to be in a private outdoor, and I say private but a more secluded outdoor space which isn’t necessarily overlooked which is really important and I can just be up there for hours and hours because I find it so relaxing.
 In my garden I tend to be quite quick going in and out because I don’t find it so relaxing when I think there are, maybe it’s a minor issue but I feel like everyone would be looking and it’d put me a bit on edge – Vic